A toy model for background independent string field theory: Gauge theories associated to graded Lie ( -) algebras

 which we will call a string field in what follows.
 The $Q$-structure is then a vector field $Q=Q^A(\psi)\Dl{\psi^A}$ on $M_\algA$, defined as follows: the action of $Q$ on linear functions is defined through

-and then it is extended to all functions by requiring graded Leibnitz rule. $Q$ is nilpotent by construction and the $Q$-manifold $(M_\algA,Q)$ is a graded version of the usual Chevalley-Eilenberg (CE) complex which reduces to the latter if $\algA$ is a usual Lie algebra.
+and then it is extended to all functions by requiring graded Leibnitz rule. $Q$ is nilpotent by construction\footnote{We should stress that $Q$ is not to be confused with the world-line BRST charge whose nilpotence typically implies some equations of motion as we will see in the following sections.} and the $Q$-manifold $(M_\algA,Q)$ is a graded version of the usual Chevalley-Eilenberg (CE) complex which reduces to the latter if $\algA$ is a usual Lie algebra.
 In terms of components one has

 This is the BV-BRST formulation of the background independent gauge system determined by a graded Lie algebra ${\cal{A}}$.
 It is background independent in the sense that the system is defined without a reference to any fixed vacuum solution.
 Moreover, the equations of motion and gauge symmetries are at least quadratic in fields and hence do not arise as a perturbative expansion of a more general system.